MattOsterhoudt/final-project-osterhoudt/data/README.md

 # Data
--   **[Stock market Data]**: [To be implemented] - This dataset will contain stock prices, volumes, daily highs/lows, and other relevant financial metrics for various stocks over a specified period.
+-   Stock Market Data: This dataset will contain stock prices, volumes, daily highs/lows, and other relevant financial metrics for various stocks over a specified period.
 The data will be used to train and evaluate the predictive models.

+There are 3 datasets available in this repository: msft_2015_2024, spy_2015_2024, and swppx_2015_2024.
+Each dataset contains stock market data for the respective company from 2015 to 2024.
+Each dataset contains the exact same variables, which are as follows:

 ## Variable Names and Descriptions: